With every project, there are hidden costs you didn’t expect. One major area that gets underestimated is outsourcing transition costs.

 Don’t forget about breakdowns in communication due to travel.
 Projects will go slower and problems will occur.

-During this on-boarding process, there will be a knowledge transfer that won’t go as fast as you’d like.
-That’s because your employees that still have a job might lack motivation and you’ll be dealing with cultural and language differences.
+During this onboarding process, there will be a knowledge transfer that won’t go as fast as you’d like.
+You could be dealing with cultural and language differences.

 With regards to cultural differences, there’s a lot of variables.
-For instance, if you outsource development, in some countries developers tend to do exactly what the client asks — even if they think it can be done better, where as developers in the west are more likely to offer better solutions.
-You need to train outsourced developers to do things your way.
+For instance, if you outsource development, in some countries developers tend to do exactly what the client asks—even if they think it can be done better, where as other developers with a different culture are more likely to attempt to change their client’s mind.

 The cultural barrier can occur for local outsourcing as well.
-You might have company policies or security requirements that need to be adhered too that might take time for your outsourced employees to get used to.
+You might have company policies or security requirements that might take time for your outsourced employees to get used to.

 Since you’ll be paying some of your current employees to train these individuals, you’ll be paying double while getting less productivity (since there will be an on-going teaching/learning process).